-When it comes to analysing customer activity on your website, Google offers two features to help you: Google Analytics goals and transactions, and Google Ads conversion tracking.
-You can use both at the same time, or just one.
+When it comes to analysing customer activity on your website, Google offers three features to help you: Google Analytics goals and transactions, Google Analytics App + Web conversions and Google Ads conversion tracking.
+You can use any combination of all three at the same time.
 Click on the link below to see a quick comparison.

 Google Analytics goals